 Bob A. Hardage received a PhD in physics from Oklahoma State University.
 His thesis work focused on high-velocity micro-meteoroid impact on space vehicles, which required trips to Goddard Space Flight Center to do finite-difference modeling on dedicated computers.
 Upon completing his university studies, he worked at Phillips Petroleum Company for 23 years and was Exploration Manager for Asia and Latin America when he left Phillips.
 He moved to WesternAtlas and worked 3 years as Vice President of Geophysical Development and Marketing.
 He then established a multicomponent seismic research laboratory at the Bureau of Economic Geology and served The University of Texas at Austin as a Senior Research Scientist for 28 years.
 He has published books on VSP, cross-well profiling, seismic stratigraphy, and multicomponent seismic technology.
 He was the first person to serve 6 years on the Board of Directors of the Society of Exploration Geophysicists (SEG).
 His Board service was as SEG Editor (2 years), followed by 1-year terms as First VP, President Elect, President, and Past President.
 SEG has awarded him a Special Commendation, Life Membership, and Honorary Membership.
 He wrote the AAPG Explorer column on geophysics for 6 years.
 AAPG honored him with a Distinguished Service award for promoting geophysics among the geological community.

-Applying Machine Learning Technologies to Quickly Produce an Integrated Structural and Stratigraphic Seismic Classification Volume Calibrated to Wells
+Applying Machine Learning Technologies in the Niobrara Formation, DJ Basin, to Quickly Produce an Integrated Structural and Stratigraphic Seismic Classification Volume Calibrated to Wells

 Carolan (Carrie) Laudon holds a PhD in geophysics from the University of Minnesota and a BS in geology from the University of Wisconsin Eau Claire.
 She has been Senior Geophysical Consultant with Geophysical Insights since 2017 working with Paradise®, their machine learning platform.
 Prior roles include Vice President of Consulting Services and Microseismic Technology for Global Geophysical Services and 17 years with Schlumberger in technical, management and sales, starting in Alaska and including Aberdeen, Scotland, Houston, TX, Denver, CO and Reading, England.
 She spent five years early in her career with ARCO Alaska as a seismic interpreter for the Central North Slope exploration team.